lee-junseok/Kaggle_House_Prices/README.md

 - Modeling contains data preprocessing, feature engineering, modeling and prediction.

+### Results
-The baseline model with simple data preprocessing and modeling with RandomForest Regressor gives an root-mean-sqaured-logarithmic-error ~0.15.
-My work with Lightgbm improved it to ~0.02.
+- The baseline model with simple data preprocessing and modeling with RandomForest Regressor gives an root-mean-sqaured-logarithmic-error ~0.15.
+- My work with Lightgbm improved it to ~0.02.